holdercp/advent-of-code-2022/src/bin/02/recap.md

 ## Part Two

 Well, in typical Advent of Code fashion, we have our first twist.
-The second column of the input doesn't represent our _shape_, it represents the outcome we want to get for that round.
-I had to sit and think about this change for a bit but since I spent some time strucutring my data well in part one, I didn't have to make many adjustments for part two.
+The second column of the input doesn't represent our _shape_, it represents the _outcome_ we want to get for that round.
+I had to sit and think about this change for a bit but since I spent some time structuring my data well in part one, I didn't have to make many adjustments for part two.

 The first change I made was to create an `Outcome` enum.
 I thought it made a lot of sense for each outcome to hold its score as well.
 This would let us remove our `calc_outcome_score` function from part 1.